-Easy is a funny old word – what one person considers an easy mountain walk, another might find nigh on impossible, and it’s the same when we come to the Lake District fells.
-None of them are ‘easy, peasy, lemon squeezy’, but some could be classed as less difficult than others.
-‘Hard’ is easier to define – Sharp Edge, that’s a hard route, as is Striding Edge, so let’s think of these routes as ‘easier’ rather than ‘easy peasy’ and, please, however easy a route may appear, do make sure you’re properly kitted out with a map, food and an extra layer or two, just in case!
+Easy is a funny old word – what one person considers an easy mountain walk, another might find nigh on impossible.
+None of the Lake District walks are simple per se, but some could be classed as less difficult than others.
+‘Hard’ is easier to define, for instance, Sharp Edge, that’s a difficult route, as is Striding Edge, so let’s think of these routes as ‘easier’ rather than ‘easy’ and, please, however simple a route may appear, do make sure you’re properly kitted out with a map, food and an extra layer or two.

 1. Latrigg, Keswick